JeffyAugustine/HoopStats/README.md

 2. **Tracking phase**: ~25.40 fps
 3. **Video resolution**: 3840×2160 (4K) provides best accuracy
 4. **Downscaling**: Possible for faster processing

+## Limitations
+- Detection accuracy depends on video quality and camera angle.
+- The system was tested on a single sideview camera and does not handle occlusions perfectly.
+- Speed estimates are approximate due to frame rate and calibration error.

 ---